-- Skin to Skin Contact: Parents are encouraged to have direct contact with the baby right after delivery.
-This releases hormones that relieve stress and stabilize the baby's temperature, breathing, hear rate and blood sugars. - Breastfeeding: New parents are educated on breastfeeding, including proper positioning, frequency and latching. - Postpartum Care: Following delivery, the birthing parent is taught how to properly care for themselves after birth. - Delayed Cord Clamping: By delaying cord clamping (>30 seconds), blood continues to flow from the placenta to the newborn after delivery. - Keeping the Placenta: Patients who wish to keep their placenta are welcome to bring it home with them following delivery. - Doulas: The healthcare team will work together with doulas to support patients during the labour process. - Spiritual/Cultural Support: Riverside is committed not only to the physical health, but the overall well-being of our patients and has supports religious/ spiritual or cultural practices.
-See the 'Religious/Spiritual Care" and 'Indigenous Care Coordination Program' sections of this booklet for more information.
+- Skin to Skin Contact: Both parents are encouraged to have direct contact with the baby right after delivery.
+This releases hormones that relieve stress and stabilize the baby's temperature, breathing, hear rate and blood sugars. - Breastfeeding: New parents are educated on breastfeeding, including proper positioning, frequency and latching. - Postpartum Care: Following delivery, the birthing parent is taught how to properly care for themselves after birth. - Delayed Cord Clamping: By delaying cord clamping (>30 seconds), blood continues to flow from the placenta to the newborn after delivery. - Keeping the Placenta: Patients who wish to keep their placenta are welcome to bring it home with them following delivery. - Doulas: The nurses at LVGH will work together with doulas to support patients during the labour process. - Spiritual/Cultural Support: Riverside is committed not only to the physical health, but the overall well-being of our patients.
+Patients may request religious/spiritual or cultural services.
+See Page 7 for Religious/Spiritual Care, and Page 20 for information on Indigenous Care Coordinators.